 If you have lots of recycling you can request larger 360 litre blue and brown wheelie bins for your recycling.
 You can do this by emailing firstname.lastname@example.org with your address details so we can arrange this for you.

 What happens if I have a large family?

-If there are five or more permanent residents in your household you may qualify to receive a larger bin (360 litre in place of the standard 240 litre).
-If you find that you are recycling everything that you can but you are filling your refuse bin because the number of people in your household, additional support may be available.
+If there are six or more permanent residents in your household you may qualify to receive a larger bin (360 litre).
+If you find that you are recycling everything that you can, but you are filling your refuse bin because the number of people in your household, additional support may be available.
 This may involve a visit from one of our officers who will assess your waste on site and give you further advice.

 In order to qualify for a 360 litre wheeled bin your household needs to meet one of the following criteria:

-- There are five or more people in permanent residence at the property and you are recycling everything you can using our kerbside recycling scheme.
+- There are six or more people in permanent residence at the property and you are recycling everything you can using our kerbside recycling scheme.

 - There are large quantities of non-hazardous medical waste.
 Please note that nappies are not medical waste.